 We created an automated process to formulate comma-separated values files as usable information.
 Using a “white-box” artificial intelligence engine, we helped our client fully understand the behavior of consumers who default on their credit card debt and the likelihood of collecting on those debts.

 We applied our causality engine to large volumes of monthly data on accounts already in default to identify which of the company’s collections strategies (for example, method of communication and time of day) would best determine the likelihood of repayment.
 The engine also helped identify a third category of debtor—consumers who will generate revenue if encouraged to pay down their outstanding debt.

-Cognizant designed a model to review voluminous data on both slow-and non-paying credit customers.
-Using our AI-based causality engine helped our client identify factors that determine consumer payment behavior.
-It showed the company that focusing its collections agents’ activities on the subgroup of consumers who are more likely to repay their debts would increase revenue $5 to $7 million while also saving a forecasted $10 million annually.
-Furthermore, these higher return collections are expected to increase employee commission compensation, which should lead to significant decreases in agent turnover rates, hiring expenses and training costs.
+Cognizant designed a model to review voluminous data on both slow- and no-paying credit customers.
+Using our AI-based causality engine helped our client, identify factors that determine consumer payment behavior.
+It showed the company that focusing its collections agents’ activities on the subgroup of consumers who are more likely to repay their debts would increase their revenue $5 million to $7 million, while also saving a projected $10 million annually.
+Furthermore, these higher return collections are expected to increase employee commission compensation, which should lead to a significant reduction in agent turnover rates, hiring expenses and training costs.

 to review voluminous data on slow- and no-paying credit customers